 It’s simple, you invest in the Leostream Platform for its cost savings automation.
 The Leostream Platform is a comprehensive suite of tools that handles all of your connection brokering requirements.

-With built in AWS integration the Leostream Platform can automate provisioning new VMs from a base image and connect you to those VMs with NICE DCV.
+With built in AWS integration the Leostream Platform can automate provisioning new VMs from a base image and connect you to those VMs with Amazon DCV.

 While that is admittedly pretty cool, the biggest benefits of using the Leostream Platform result when the Leostream Agent is installed on the base image.